 One97 Communications Ltd. is a leading mobile internet company in India that has its hands in multiple pies.
 With a value of more than $16 billion, it is India’s most valued startup.
 One97 is on a mission to simplify and innovate the online payment paradigm in an era of chaos and confusion.

-Paytm was founded by Vijay Shekhar Sharma in 2010 with the first investment of $2 million.
+Vijay Shekhar Sharma founded Paytm in 2010 with the first investment of $2 million.
 Within five years, Paytm grew into a $16 billion digital financial services platform with over 250 million users.
 It has been part of a thriving ecosystem that has helped millions go cashless and led to the growth of e-commerce and digital payments in the country.

 Paytm is One97’s flagship brand, offering a full suite of financial services and payment solutions to consumers, merchants, and platforms.
 Paytm is the largest mobile commerce platform in the country, enabling new businesses to thrive, and enabling consumers to explore their digital potential.

 Paytm is an e-commerce transaction provider, or, as they call it, a payment gateway for consumers as well as merchants.
 Mobile recharging, utility payments, movie tickets, airline and hotel bookings, etc. are among the services it offers.
 Additionally, users can transfer money online between one another using the service.